ivstiv/ptero-shell-utils/README.md

 **Config requirements:**

 You will need to edit the following entries in **config.sh<span></span>** to suit your installation.
 Note that the script needs 2 api keys, one from the application and one from an admin user because of certain limitations of the [Pterodactyl's API](https://dashflo.net/docs/api/pterodactyl/v0.7/#introduction).
+If you don't know how to obtain the two keys [here is a tutorial](https://github.com/Ivstiv/ptero-shell-utils/wiki/Setting-API-keys-in-the-config) that explains the process.
 ```
 # [global]
 export APP_API_KEY="Add application api key here."